 Since 2014, Qualcomm Thinkabit Lab has served over 78,000 students nationwide through our engaging career exploration and hands-on engineering activities for students.
 Whether experiencing the program during the school year with the Thinkabit Lab Signature Experience or in the Summer with our various Internet of Things (IoT) themed invention projects, students from all cultural and socioeconomic backgrounds can dive into the world of engineering.
 The journey to inventing today and tomorrow’s wireless world begins here!

-Before expanding the Thinkabit Lab summer program into the themed summer camps showcased above, Qcamps began offering students an invention-packed summer in 2015!
+Qcamp™ began offering students an invention-packed summer in 2014!
 Hosted in the Thinkabit Lab at the Qualcomm Headquarters in San Diego, middle school students toured the Qualcomm campus, gazed at the famed Wall of Patents, met Qualcomm engineers, and jumped into an exhilarating week of Internet of Things-inspired inventions.
 These camps at Qualcomm are what lead to the now themed summer camps that occur across the country!!

 In 2020-21, everyday life was suddenly impacted by the Covid-19 pandemic.
 Schools closed, hospitals were overwhelmed, and masks became essential.
 Students, naturally observant, were drawn to the pandemic-related problems and inspired to invent relevant and highly valued solutions.
 Watch how they used an Internet of Things framework to mitigate the challenges and help people in this much needed time.

 Feeling inspired to try coding yourself?
 The Thinkabit Lab Learning Center offers free online resources, developed to help adult instructors and parents introduce coding and engineering to students.
 Click here to learn more!